brice-v/brice-v.github.io/README.md

   - [https everywhere](https://www.eff.org/https-everywhere)
 - [ubuntu](https://ubuntu.com/)
 - [proton vpn](https://protonvpn.com/)
-- thinkpad x230
+- thinkpad x230 (this is the one that got me through college but I had another that died and I just swapped drives to keep my data!)
+  - mainly using elementaryos but windows is installed and dual boot is set up
+    - popos is probably the distro i'd go with now besided ubuntu but both are not as lightweight
+  - Also picked up an old macbook pro that still has phillips head screws on the bottom!
+    - this means I can upgrade so SSD in there and no disk drive because it was making noises and i dont need it
-- samsung galaxy s8
+- samsung galaxy s8 - havent changed
-- custom built desktop (old now) fx6300, 8GB, r7 260x
+- ~~custom built desktop (old now) fx6300, 8GB, r7 260x~~
+- FINALLY a new computer: Ryzen 5 3600, 32GB, RX 5700XT
+  - havent had any issues but my mouse that is ~20yrs old is definitely going
+  - I have quite a few hard drives too because i'm a bit of a data hoarder